watspeed/systems-platform-security/lab7/lab7-guide.md

 with some concrete numbers and verify that the program is responding correctly.

-For example, if the input integer is 10, the output from SGX Enclave should be 100, hence if you run program with
+For example, if the input integer is 10, the output from SGX Enclave should be 100, hence if you run the program with
 ```bash
 ./app
 ```

-And when promoted:
+And when prompted:
 >
 > Please enter an integer:
 >